gregoryv/htsec/README.md

     go get github.com/gregoryv/htsec

-There is an reference example
+There is a reference example
 at [gregoryv/servant](https://github.com/gregoryv/servant).